 A Burning Concern

 When the Healthy Forests Restoration Act was signed into law in 2003, the Forest Service was given the green light to actively battle the causes of destructive wildfires nationwide.
-The ultimate goal of the act is to preserve America’s forestland through a series of preventative fuel reduction measures.
+The objective of the Healthy Forests Restoration Act is to take a proactive approach to wildfire prevention through prescribed burns, density reduction, and deadfall underburning.

 The Scott River and Salmon River Ranger Districts of the Klamath National Forest are on board with the Healthy Forests Restoration Act of 2003 and have initiated an environmental planning analysis for the area.
 Today, the ball is rolling on the proposed Eddy Gulch Late-Successional Reserve Fuels / Habitat Protection Project (“Eddy Gulch LSR Project”).
 This project area is located approximately three miles northeast of Cecilville, California.